 Borders, flights and quarantine

-These could change so it’s best to consult this website to see the current status for flying into individual EU countries as a tourist.
+Rules could change at any time so it’s best to consult the IATA website to see the current status for flying into individual EU countries as a tourist.

 Clean & Safe Portugal

-The Clean & Safe certification, which identifies establishments that are following the Health Authority guidelines for protective measures, is going from strength to strength with around 17,000 establishments proudly displaying the stamp of approval.
+The Clean & Safe certification, which identifies establishments that are following the Health Authority guidelines for protective measures, was launched in April 2020 with great success.
+It has been revamped and relaunched so look for the symbol below.